lacthan28/Flutter-Demo/README.md

-# flutter_demo
+# Flutter Demo App

-A new Flutter project.
+A new Flutter project using VS Code.

 ## Getting Started